tsedio/tsed/docs/docs/server-loader/api.md

 #### ServerLoader.use(...args): ServerLoader

-This method let you to add a express middleware or a Ts.ED middleware like GlobalAcceptMimes.
+This method lets you add a express middleware or a Ts.ED middleware like GlobalAcceptMimes.

 ```typescript
 @ServerSettings({